 The value of the fund units purchased, the performance of the fund and the returns obtained can go down as well as up.
 This means that you may not get back the amount you initially invest.

 In summary, the main tax characteristic of funds is that investors are not taxed until they redeem their investment.
-Unlike other products, such as deposits, any gains when the investment is redeemed are taxed as capital gains, i.e. progressively.
+Any gains when the investment is redeemed are taxed as capital gains based on the saving and in line with progressive scale applicable to that base.